Energy management: Facility management

 In comparison, the passive house ultra-low-energy standard, currently undergoing adoption in some other European countries, has a maximum space heating requirement of 15 kWh/m^{2}a.
 A passive house is a very well insulated and virtually airtight building.
 It does not require a conventional heating system.
 It is heated by solar gain and internal gains from people.
 Energy losses are minimized.

 There are also buildings that produce more energy (for example by solar water heating or photovoltaic systems) over the course of a year than it imports from external sources.
 These buildings are called energy-plus-houses.

 In addition, the work regulations manage competencies, roles and responsibilities.
 Because the systems also include risk factors (e.g. oil tanks, gas lines), you must ensure that all tasks are clearly described and distributed.
 A clear regulation can help to avoid liability risks.

+In facility management, energy management systems are used to monitor and control building systems such as heating, ventilation, and lighting.
+Integration with automation technologies enables more efficient operation of facilities and reduced energy consumption.